Implex-ltd/Implex-generator/README.md

 8. Run the AI solver: `make ai`.
 9. Run the generator: `make implex`.

-## Troubleshooting
-If you encounter any issues while using this tool, try the following troubleshooting steps:

-1. Update golang, python, nodejs.
-2. Make sur to install everything.
-3. Use right proxies.
-4. Check config.

-If the problem persists, feel free to open an issue on the GitHub repository for support.

 ## Update models
 You feel free to update models when they are adding challenge using [hcaptcha-model-factory](https://github.com/captcha-challenger/hcaptcha-model-factory)